Fnatte/OpenGL-snow-scene/README.md

 install the requiered libraries on Ubuntu, run the following command:

 ```
-sudo apt-get install freeglut3-dev
+sudo apt-get install freeglut3-dev mesa-common-dev libglew-dev
 ```
-In addition you need to install GL.h, which is located in different packages depending on your graphics card vendor and driver of choice.
+In addition you probably need to install an appropriate graphics driver.

 Installation